 Long Street (Dluga)

 The picturesque Long Street is the main thoroughfare through Gdansk Old Town.
-The pedestrian-only street, which had to be almost completely rebuilt after World War II, features colorful and ornately decorated facades.
+The pedestrian-only street, which had to be completely rebuilt after World War II, features colorful and ornately decorated facades.

 Tall, slender buildings are found throughout the city, but the ones on Long Street are the most beautiful.
-Numerous cafes, bars, restaurants and ice cream shops line Long Street; strolling up and down Long Street with an ice cream cone in hand is one of the top Gdansk activities in the summertime.
+Numerous cafes, bars, restaurants and ice cream shops line Long Street.
+Strolling up and down Long Street with an ice cream cone in hand is one of the top Gdansk activities in the summertime!

 Gdansk Town Hall (Rathaus)